Euka-e/Euka-e/README.md

 ### Proyectos destacados

-* Desarrollo de aplicaciones e-commerce escalables y robustas
+* Solve complex problems with simple and elegant solutions
-* Integración de APIs y servicios de terceros
+* APIs Integration and third services
-* Implementación de sistemas de autenticación y autorización seguros
+* Implementation of secure authentication and authorization systems

-### Experiencia
+### Experience

-* **Teaching Assistant en Henry** (Junio 2024 - Agosto - 2024)
+* **Teaching Assistant at Henry** (June 2024 - August - 2024)
-	+ Acompañamiento a alumnos de Full Stack Web Developer en dificultades técnicas, comunicativas administrativas
+	+ Accompaniment to Full Stack Web Developer students in technical and administrative communication difficulties
-	+ Brindar herramientas para resolución de problemas técnicos y trabajar habilidades blandas como la comunicación, manejo de la frustración y la empatía.
+	+ Provide tools to resolve technical problems and work on soft skills such as communication, frustration management and empathy.
-* **Full Stack Web Developer en Henry** (Marzo 2024 - Agosto 2024)
+* **Full Stack Web Developer at Henry** (March 2024 - August 2024)
-* **Web Developer en Scrum Latam** (Agosto 2024 - Presente)
+* **Web Developer at Scrum Latam** (August 2024 - Presente)
-	+ Formar parte del equipo de desarrollo de la web.
+	+ Be part of the web development team.
-	+ Brindar soluciones y herramientas para lograr los objetivos propuestos del equipo para entregar el producto deseado en cada sprint
+	+ Provide solutions and tools to achieve the team's proposed objectives to deliver the desired product in each sprint

-### Educación
+### Education

 * **ESRN 19** (2017 - 2021)
-	+ Bachiller en tecnología de la información.
+	+ Bachelor in information technology.
-* **Henry** (Abril 2024 - Agosto 2024)
+* **Henry** (April 2024 - August 2024)
-	+ Full Stack Web Developer, Desarrollo de aplicaciones web
+	+ Full Stack Web Developer, Web Application Development